xmk0987/MoneySpendTracker/README.md

 See different kinds of graphs and finally get your spending in control.

-## Live

-The web application can be tried through the browser from: https://www.moneyspendtracker.com/

 ## Trying out Locally

 ### 1. Clone this git repo and navigate into it.